Construction Management alum establishes endowment to support Housing Education Research Initiative

 - Online by credit card, or

 - By check mailed to University Advancement, Spartan Way, 535 Chestnut Road, Room 300, East Lansing, MI 48824.
-Please make checks payable to “Michigan State University” and include the name of the fund you wish to support on the memo line of your check.
+Please make checks payable to “Michigan State University” and include " Alan F. Scott Fund for the Housing Education Research Initiative (A136622)" on the memo line of your check.